grncdr/js-call-method/README.md

 });
 ```

-We the action of publishing a document in a variable using `callMethod`:
+We can store the action of publishing a document in a variable using `callMethod`:

 ```javascript
 var callMethod = require('./');